Kabir’s Inner Mirror

 - its sense of being alive, the sense of being conscious [CHIT].

 - its sense of natural bliss in the form of pleasure/happiness [ANANDA] which the mind attributes to external objects as it is unaware of the source within.

 This borrowing is short-lived and is described as a reflection.

 The one who starts recognizing the truth of the inner witness consciousness also recognizes that there is only a projected universe outside that in turn borrows its existence from the conditioning of one’s own mind [reflection of a reflection].
 He clearly sees that:

 - There is no proof of the existence of matter [even in science today].

-- There is no proof that this waking state is not different from our dream state where there is a dream subject experiencing a dream world.
+- There is no proof that this waking state is different from the dream state [where there is a dream subject experiencing a dream world].

 But this clarity in seeing is possible with only one single condition – THE ABSENCE OF DUALITY [the absence of conditioning].
 Kabir calls this DUVIDHA.